YashTotale/portfolio-v2/README.md

 #### [Atomic]

-Atomic components are those that can be used essentially anywhere.
+Atomic components can be used essentially anywhere.
 They are meant to be building blocks for layouts, with specific styling/UI to make the website consistent.

 #### [Content]